There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 Here are the road signs you'll encounter most often as a new driver in the UK.

-Speed limit signs (red circle with black numbers) The number shows the maximum speed in miles per hour.
+Speed limit signs are a red circle with black numbers.
+The number shows the maximum speed in miles per hour.

-When you see a sign with a single black diagonal line through it, that's the national speed limit: 60 mph on single carriageways, 70 mph on dual carriageways and motorways.
+The national speed limit sign is a white circle with a single black diagonal line through it.
+The national speed limit is 60 mph on single carriageways and 70 mph on dual carriageways and motorways.

-No entry sign (red circle with white horizontal bar) You cannot drive into this road.
+No entry sign is a red circle with white horizontal ba.
+It means you cannot drive into this road.
 You'll often see these at the exit of one-way streets or where roads are closed to traffic.

-One-way street signs (blue circle with white arrow) Traffic only flows in the direction shown.
+One-way street signs are a blue circle with white arrow.
+Traffic only flows in the direction shown.
 Driving the wrong way down a one-way street is illegal and dangerous.

-School zone warnings (triangle with children running) Slow down significantly in these areas.
+School zone warnings are a red triangle with children running.
+Slow down significantly in these areas.
 Children may be crossing unexpectedly.

-Level crossing signs (triangle with a gate symbol or red flashing lights) These warn of railway crossings ahead.
+Level crossing signs are a triangle with a gate symbol or red flashing lights.
+These warn of railway crossings ahead.
 Never ignore the flashing red lights or barriers, even if you can't see a train coming.

-Roundabout signs (triangle with circular arrows) Prepare to give way to traffic from the right when entering a roundabout.
-If you're new to UK roundabouts, our downloadable guide to UK roundabouts explains exactly how to navigate them safely.
+Roundabout signs are a triangle with circular arrows.
+Prepare to give way to traffic from the right when entering a roundabout.
+If you're new to UK roundabouts, our downloadable guide to UK roundabouts explains how to navigate them safely.

 Road signs worldwide follow similar principles, but the UK has some unique differences you need to know.